CalvineHicks/Personal-Website/README.md

-# Personal-Website
+# Welcome to my Personal-Website repo

-code for my personal website
+here you will find all the code used to create my personal webpage at www.calvinehicks.com